-Any shift in the ratio would need to be justified through a thorough risk assessment and management plan.
-Where participants have provided documentation/verbal evidence supported by a visual check, the leader may deem participants to be competent belayers.
-In this instance, they may be permitted to belay with a backup belayer.
+Any shift to a higher ratio would need to be justified through a thorough risk assessment and management plan.
+Should participants be accessing the bottom of a cliff to start their climb, an assistant leader or individual who has provided documentation/verbal evidence supported by a visual check of their capacity by the leader, needs to check attachment.